Ozir1z/BownlingGame/README.md

 ## How it works:
 A player gets to play 10 frames (10 turns), 2 throws per turn.

+You can run the console app and give number of pins you want to hit per roll.

 ### Types of frames:

 **Open Frame**\